Bricks and finance shortages frustrate British housing hopes

-The experience of Stone, chief executive of housebuilder Crest Nicholson (CRST.L), typifies the industry’s difficulties in responding rapidly to government pressure for more new homes to ease a shortage and help a weak economy.
+The experience of Stone, chief executive of housebuilder Crest Nicholson, typifies the industry’s difficulties in responding rapidly to government pressure for more new homes to ease a shortage and help a weak economy.

 “Imagine if you haven’t got raw materials like bricks and blocks and you’re waiting for three months to get them.
 It’s a problem,” Stone said.